wing5wong/artisan-whs-static/source/_events/2020-02-03_wss-triathon-champs.md

 This will still be held at the Multisport Club by the River.

-Sign ups are with Mrs Murphy in her office, Te Wehi Gym Foyer.
+Any queries see Mrs Murphy in her office, Te Wehi Gym Foyer.
-There are NO team events this year.
-If you are keen to do this event please see Mrs Murphy before Thursday 5 March.
-NO LATE ENTRIES.